 At the age of 45, just 15 months after my second mini-stroke, I stepped onstage for the first time.
 I weighed 119 lbs. with 17 % body fat.
 I’m proud to say that I took First Place in my age class, but the title that makes me even more proud was coming in Third overall in the 18-and-over Division!
 Competing onstage was an amazing experience, but using my background, my first-hand experience, my expertise and my passion to help others achieve their own health and fitness goals, are what truly motivates me!
 I received additional certifications as a Certified Fitness Nutritionist and began practicing as an online Health & Wellness Coach specializing in Women’s Health and Weight loss.

-Contact me for a FREE CONSULTATION and learn how I can help you reach your goals: Whether it’s losing weight, learning new habits, or making fitness and nutrition a part of your healthy lifestyle.
+Contact me for a COMPLIMENTARY CONSULTATION and learn how I can help you reach your goals: Whether it’s losing weight, learning new habits, or making fitness and nutrition a part of your healthy lifestyle.